The Malagasy Culture

 Malagasy people believe in God the Creator that one calls “Zangahari” or “my Creator” (Yang Harei in Tiam language and Yang Hâri in Malay language).

-We can say that the fady has contributed much to the conservation of nature since several parts of forest and lakes were considered impenetrable as they keep the ancestors’ spirits.
+We can say that the taboos have contributed effectively to the conservation of nature since several parts of forest and lakes were considered impenetrable as they keep the ancestors’ spirits.